 Wherever you are heading, if you plan to take only one essential oil on your travels it should of course be your trusty lavender.
 Your second choice ideally should be tea tree essential oil since like lavender, a few drops can be used undiluted in case of an emergency.
 These two lifesavers slip easily into your handbag or pocket and will prove invaluable for all sorts of cuts and scrapes.
 But what other essential oils should you take with you, ‘just in case’?

 Peppermint essential oil is another great all-rounder that you simply must have with you on your travels due to its versatility.
-For example, if you are prone to travel sickness just put 2 drops each of peppermint and lavender oil on a tissue and gently inhale before starting your journey.
+For example, if you are prone to travel sickness just put 2 drops each of peppermint and lavender essential oil on a tissue and gently inhale before starting your journey.
 This will help keep your head clear and soothe both your anxiety and digestive system.
 If you still suffer from queasiness whilst you are travelling try inhaling 3 drops of ginger oil and 1 of peppermint from a tissue to settle your upset tummy.

 If you have long drive ahead of you, a blend of peppermint, eucalyptus and cardamon oils creates a great ‘stay-alert’ blend.
 Put 2 drops of each essential oil on a tissue or cotton-wool ball and place it in the cup holder or suitable place, avoiding the plastic or expensive leather upholstery!
 Peppermint hydrosol is absolutely perfect for freshening the air and perking up the driver whilst on long journeys – just a few sprays will clear and freshen stale air instantly.